 - Ellis Floodway Boundary Map (PDF)

-- Kansas Statues Floodplain Information (PDF)
+- Kansas Statutes Floodplain Information (PDF)

 A major portion of the City of Ellis is located within the floodplain and special requirements are in place for building permits in these areas.
 Contact the Public Works Department for additional information regarding developing in a floodplain and special permits that may be required.
 The department also has information on flood proofing, flood protection and flood areas located within the City.
 An important note: Any alteration to your building or land requires a permit from the City if you are in the floodplain.
 Even regrading or filling in the floodplain requires a permit.